Tony Amonte: Coaching career

 On June 11, 2010, Tony was named the new head coach of the hockey program at his alma mater, Thayer Academy in Braintree, Massachusetts.
 On September 27, 2022, it was announced that Tony Amonte would step down as head coach of the Thayer Academy men's varsity hockey team.
 He stepped down in order to join the Florida Panthers as a scout.

 Family

 Amonte is married with four children.

 Amonte's sister is Kelly Amonte Hiller, head coach of women's lacrosse at Northwestern University.
-Hiller has guided the team to seven National Titles.
+Hiller has guided the team to eight National Titles.